Spectrum (arena): The Flyers and 76ers' move

 The 1995–96 NHL and NBA seasons were the final ones for the Flyers and the 76ers at the Spectrum.
-The 76ers' last game was a 112–92 loss to the Orlando Magic on April 19; on May 12, Eric Lindros scored the arena's final Flyers goal in the 2nd period, and Mike Hough of the Florida Panthers scored the arena's final official NHL goal in the 2nd overtime of Game 5 of the 1996 Eastern Conference semifinals, a 2-1 Flyers loss.
-Although both the Flyers and 76ers moved across the parking lot to the new and larger Wells Fargo Center (then CoreStates Center), the arena remained in place and was used by the Philadelphia Phantoms of the AHL, the Philadelphia KiXX of the NISL, the Philadelphia Soul of the Arena Football League for Saturday home games, and a variety of other sporting events and concerts.
+The 76ers' last game was a 112–92 loss to the Orlando Magic on April 19; on May 12, Eric Lindros scored the arena's final Flyers goal in the 2nd period, and Mike Hough of the Florida Panthers scored the arena's final official NHL goal in the 2nd overtime of Game 5 of the 1996 Eastern Conference semifinals, a 2–1 Flyers loss.
+Although both the Flyers and 76ers moved across the parking lot to the new and larger Xfinity Mobile Arena (then CoreStates Center), the arena remained in place and was used by the Philadelphia Phantoms of the AHL, the Philadelphia KiXX of the NISL, the Philadelphia Soul of the Arena Football League for Saturday home games, and a variety of other sporting events and concerts.

 The Spectrum had relatively few luxury suites or other amenities common in newer arenas.
 Additionally, the arena's sight lines were cited as a concern.
 Some seats in both the hockey and basketball configurations (especially those added in the upper level over the years) had badly obstructed views.
 There was only one concourse for all three levels, making for somewhat cramped conditions whenever attendance was anywhere near capacity.